-Most boulder opal has an undulating face as the seams are usually not straight.
-This means the cutting of the boulder opal can be more tiresome and messy if you are looking for symmetrical shapes.
-Additionally ironstone when cut is fairly dirty to cut on the wheel and combined with water makes everything including your surrounds turn brown!
+Most boulder opals have an undulating face as the seams are usually not straight, which means the cutting of the boulder opal can be more tiresome and messy if you are looking for symmetrical shapes.
+Additionally, ironstone, when the cut is fairly dirty to cut on the wheel and combined with water, makes everything, including your surrounds turn brown!

 The opal is formed in a host rock called boulder or ironstone.
-The cracks in the boulder are filled up by silica spheres are filled over time with the opal silica which we call opal.
+Silica spheres fill up the cracks in the boulder are filled over time with the opal silica which we call opal.